 In successive experiments, I've found that the problem of the event loop is actually superficial: a bigger problem it appears is that the framework does not allow successive loading of files with different data products.
 This is also killer for my application.

-#3 Updated by Nathaniel Tagg over 5 years ago
+#3 Updated by Nathaniel Tagg about 7 years ago

 One more note:

 As a final, last-ditch hack, I tried to simply loop the core of main(): making a pset with my file, creating an event processor, running it (over 1 event) then deleting the event processor and starting over.